sourcegraph/deploy-sourcegraph/docs/migrate.md

 ## 3.14

-The `kubectl-apply-all.sh` command now uses `kustomize` and requires client version 1.14 of `kubectl`.
+The `kubectl-apply-all.sh` command now uses `kustomize` and requires `kubectl` client version >= 1.14.

-If your kubectl version is older and doesn't support `apply -k` you need to install the standalone [kustomize](https://kustomize.io/) binary, generate the YAML files with `kustomize build` and then use the built YAML with `kubectl apply -f`.
+If your kubectl client version is older and doesn't support `apply -k` you need to install the standalone [kustomize](https://kustomize.io/) binary, generate the YAML files with `kustomize build` and then use the built YAML with `kubectl apply -f`.
 For example use: